Covering half-grids with lines and planes: Introduction

 In \cite{basit2023covering}, Basit, Clifton, and Horn have found a lower bound for $k$-covering of $n \times n$ \textit{equally spaced} half-grids (which they called triangular grids), that comes out to be $\frac{2nk}{3}-O(k)$.
 Their bound relied on the particular structure of the half-grid, whereas our slightly weaker bounds apply to a much more general arrangement of points.

 We now turn to the case of missing one point, as done by Alon and F\"uredi.
 Here, the answer depends on the point that is being missed and the structure of the grids.
-Using the result of Alon-F\"uredi for grids, we prove the following for structured half-grids.
+Using the result of Alon-F\"uredi for grids, we prove the following for half-rectangular grids, which are defined in Section~\ref{sec:structured}.